The important French wine trading company was shaped by two families, the Borie

 Bought.
-The brothers then decided in 1939 to split up.
+The brothers then decided to separate in 1939.

 bought.
 The latter was taken over by Francis' son Jean-Eugène Borie (1921-1998), Château Haut-Batailley by daughter Françoise Brest-Borie.
-Jean-Eugène Borie bought the 1978 Château Grand-Puy-Lacoste
+Jean-Eugène Borie bought this in 1978 Château Grand-Puy-Lacoste

 and handed it over to son François-Xavier Borie.
-This is owned by Domaines François-Xavier Borie
+He is the owner of Domaines François-Xavier Borie

-(Château Grand-Puy-Lacoste) and also leads the Château Haut-Bailley his aunt.
-His brother Bruno Borie manages the company Châteaux & Domaines Jean-Eugène Borie
+(Château Grand-Puy-Lacoste) and also runs his aunt's Château Haut-Bailley.
+His brother Bruno Borie heads the company Châteaux & Domaines Jean-Eugène Borie

 with several wineries.

-At the breakup, Marcel Borie took over the part that gave birth to today's empire.
+In the separation, Marcel Borie had taken over the part from which today's empire emerged.
 After the Second World War (1939-1945) he moved the company headquarters to Bordeaux and changed the name to Borie-Manoux

 .
-After his death, a new era began, for his successor was son-in-law Emile Castéja.
+A new era began after his death, as his successor became son-in-law Emile Castéja.

-acquired today from Olivier Castéja and not part of the Borie-Manoux empire.
-Their son Emile Casteja married Denise Borie (daughter of Marcel Borie) and took over after the death of his father in 1961, the management of the company, which he handed over in the 1990s to his son Philippe Castéja.
-This further expanded the company.
-In the 20th century was a number of prestigious Négociants
+acquired today by Olivier Castéja and not part of the Borie-Manoux empire.
+Their son Emile Casteja married Denise Borie (daughter of Marcel Borie) and took over the management of the company after the death of his father-in-law in 1961, which he handed over to son Philippe Castéja in the 1990s.
+This expanded the company further.
+In the 20th century, a number of renowned ones Négociants

-(Wine merchants) in Bordeaux, including Turpin Frères, Henri Moreau and Albert Duverger and finally in 1996 the majority of Drouet Frères.
+(Wine merchants) in Bordeaux, including Turpin Frères, Henri Moreau and Albert Duverger and finally the majority of Drouet Frères in 1996.

 , Château Beau Site (1955), Château Bergat